 Management and Entrepreneurship Study Abroad

-Join your fellow bulldogs from eight disciplines on a two-week study abroad experience in France, Germany, and Italy!
+Join your fellow bulldogs from eight disciplines on a two-week study abroad experience across Italy!

 Why participate?

-• Gain exposure to family businesses, innovation teams in large companies, and tech startups in Europe.
+• Gain exposure to family businesses, innovation teams in large companies, and tech startups.

 • Meet founders building companies in foreign markets.

-• Management and Entrepreneurship track co-taught by Dr. Erik Markin and Dean Sharon Oswald.
+• Management and Entrepreneurship track co-taught by Dr. Erik Markin and Eric Hill.

 • Collaborate and learn with a cross-disciplinary group of students from seven other programs across campus.